 The circuitry and wiring that enable the unit to follow instructions are housed within the skylight frame so there are no control boxes on display.
 All that is required is an electrical supply to the Smartsquare and skylight.

-Available to order from 18 August 2020, the Smartsquare skylight costs £395.
+Available to order now, the Smartsquare skylight costs £395.
 The price is comparable to that of a rain sensor, while offering far greater functionality.

 Sunsquare is the only flat-roof skylight manufacturer to hold a BSI Kitemark - a globally-renowned certificate of quality assurance - which means its skylights are regularly independently tested for durability and performance.
 With the company's launch of Smartsquare, architects specifying smart buildings are now able to include smart skylights in their plans.